stephanelatil/P-Sharp-Lang/README.md

 ## Scripting Capabilities

-Thanks to its lightweight nature and absence of main class/function requirements, P# excels as a scripting language.
+Thanks to its lightweight runtime (<50kb) and almost no nature and absence of main class requirements, P# excels as a scripting language.
 Perform quick tasks without unnecessary setup or classes.

 ## Contributing